-Another option besides booking a Disney-owned hotel or staying off-site in a hotel, condo, or vacation home is renting Disney Vacation Club points from a third party and staying in a Disney Vacation Club resort.
+Another option besides booking a Disney-owned hotel or staying off-site in a hotel, condo, or vacation home is renting Disney Vacation Club points (see our Tips for Renting Disney Vacation Club Points post for more info) from a third party and staying in a Disney Vacation Club resort.
 This isn’t an ultimate “on a budget” tip, as you’re still looking at paying a minimum of $100 per night, but it gives you great accommodations and Disney perks at a great savings.
 So consider it a “frugal person” tip to save more money instead of an “on a budget” tip.

 Ultimately, if money is your absolute and only consideration, stay off property.
 If cost is important, but there are other considerations, I strongly recommend staying on property.
 If you do decide to stay on property and you’re on a budget, the next question is whether you should do a Value Resort or a Moderate Resort.
 Typically, if money is an issue, we recommend a Value Resort.